-During the MMI, medical school applicants rotate through 10 different stations, each with a different scenario and interviewer.
+During the MMI, medical school applicants rotate through a number of different stations, each with a different scenario and interviewer.
 This provides an opportunity for the applicant to demonstrate skills like communication, critical thinking and problem solving.
 It also allows them to share how their life experiences have directed and prepared them for the field of medicine.

 How to be an interviewer

 We have a lot of applicants, so we need a lot of interviewers.
 No previous experience is necessary.
 Interviewers are required to attend a mandatory workshop for training on the process and what their specific responsibilities will be.